-In order to understand how to become a freelance writer, we need to look at a brief history of freelance writng.
+To understand how to become a freelance writer, we need to look at a brief history of freelance writing.

 So, over the years, SEO writing has petered out.
 Yes, you can certainly still find people offering jobs for it on sites like UpWork, but for the most part, this isn’t the best way to get paid for freelance writing anymore.